AndreasHeger/CGATReport/doc/Tutorial2.rst

 Testing the current implementation::

-   sphinxreport-test -t MyDataOneTrack -r interleaved-bar-plot
+   cgatreport-test -t MyDataOneTrack -r interleaved-bar-plot

 will show a familiar plot - the functor returns the data as the funtion in :file:`Tutorial2.py`.